-No later than September 1st of each year, the Vice-President (Academic) shall provide eligible academic staff members with an Annual Information Form which they shall complete and submit to their Department Head or designate on or before December 15th of each year.
-No review will be conducted on a member who does not submit a completed Annual Information Form by December 15th and no career growth increment or any other career advancement will be awarded, with the exception of those academic staff members on sabbatical, secondment or leave, and those academic staff members with tenured appointments, who are reviewed every four (4) years in accordance with article 19.10.4.
+No later than September 1st of each year, the Vice-President (Academic) shall provide eligible academic staff members with an Annual Information Form which they shall complete and submit to the VP Academic on or before the deadline date of each year.
+Academic Staff members will complete the forms using information from the appropriate academic year.
+No review will be conducted on a member who does not submit a completed Annual Information Form by December 15th and no career growth increment, or any other career advancement will be awarded, with the exception of those academic staff members on sabbatical, secondment or leave, and those academic staff members with tenured appointments, who are reviewed in accordance with article 19.10.4.